 Once we have all of the components needed, assembling the prototypes and subsystems would be the next step.
 Our project has many subsystems that require constant testing and modifications to function properly.
 Once each of the subsystems is complete, we have to combine all of them to create the final product.
 This will take a long time because we have to make sure that the systems function synchronously.
 Building each subsystem and connecting them would probably take a few days.
 We have 1 week to develop prototype 1, and approximately 3 weeks to develop prototype 2 and 3 each.
 However, we should aim to finish developing each prototype earlier to account for any possible building setbacks or errors.
 After each prototype is complete, we would have to test it to ensure safety and proper functionality.
-Thus, it would probably take a few extra days to complete each prototype.
-We would probably use the full 3 weeks when developing the final prototype and prototype 2.
+Thus, it would probably take a few extra days to complete each prototype 2.
 To reduce time when building the prototypes, we could make a list of all the supplies and tools we have.
 This would make building the prototypes more efficient because we will not waste time looking for items that we do not have.
 We could also assign different team members to different subsystems to ensure that we are using our time more efficiently.